TaraneRafati/Crack-Segmentation/README.md

 ---

-*This project was developed for the Linear Algebra for Computer Vision course at KNTU (Spring 2025).*
+*This project was developed for the Computer Vision for Computer Science course at KNTU (Spring 2025).*